kiwi0fruit/pandoctools/pandoctools/cli/README.md

 * `cygpath` - full path to cygpath (on Windows, otherwise empty string)
 * `PYTHONIOENCODING` = `utf-8` (Windows only)
 * `LANG` = `C.UTF-8` (Windows only)

-Some of predefined bash scripts:

-* `_root_env_bin_to_PATH` - script that prepends PATH with bin/Scripts dir of the root environment if it was set.
-* `_python_to_PATH` - scripts that prepends PATH with all necessary python folders.
-Argument is the root dir of python installation (root env or created env).
-Runs only if argument is not empty.